Rj2790/DCM-Task/README.md

 - **Email Automation**: Scheduled follow-up emails via Google Apps Script
 - **Zero Server Dependency**: Runs as standalone HTML file

-## Quick Start (HTML Only)

-For immediate demo without any setup:

-1. Open `web.html` directly in your browser
-2. The chatbot will work with full functionality
-3. No installation or server required

 ## Full Setup Instructions

 ### Prerequisites